Asymptotic tensor rank of graph tensors: beyond matrix multiplication

 Then the marginals $P_i$ are uniform on $\{b_i \otimes b_j \mid i,j \in [2]\}$, and hence the Shannon entropy of each marginal is $H(P_i) = \log_2 4 = 2$.
 Therefore, by \cref{strassentripartite}, $\subomega( \tens(C_3) ) \geq 2$.
 On the other hand, $\subomega(\tens(C_3)) \leq 2$, because the tensor $\tens(C_3)$ has a flattening of rank 4. \end{example}

-There are two extensions of Strassen's \cref{strassentripartite} to certain higher-order tensors, namely to W-state tensors (\cref{wstate}) and to (hyper)graphs with a certain connectedness property (\cref{hyper}), which includes cycle tensors.
+There are two extensions of \cref{strassentripartite} to certain higher-order tensors, namely to W-state tensors (\cref{wstate}) and to (hyper)graphs with a certain connectedness property (\cref{hyper}), which includes cycle tensors.
+We begin with the extension to W-state tensors, obtained by generalising a construction of Coppersmith and Winograd and generalising Strassen's support functionals.
 Define the \defin{binary entropy function} $h(p)$ as $-p\log_2(p) - {(1-p)}\log_2(1-p)$ with $h(0) = h(1) = 0$.